 Drop Bags

 Some events let you send bags ahead to checkpoints.
-Pack each drop bag as a chunk bag — everything you need for the next section.
+Pack each drop bag as a chunk bag - everything you need for the next section.
 Label clearly with your name and the checkpoint number.
-A good rule of thumb from ultra-running applies here too: include a "Plan B" food option in each bag in case your stomach rebels against your primary choices.
+Include a "Plan B" food option in each bag in case your stomach rebels against your primary choices.

 A Worked Example